Sharia: Schools of law and characteristics

-The main Sunni schools of law (madhhabs) are the Hanafi, Maliki, Shafi'i and Hanbali madhhabs.
+The main Sunni schools of law are the Hanafi, Maliki, Shafi'i and Hanbali madhhabs.
 They emerged in the ninth and tenth centuries and by the twelfth century almost all jurists aligned themselves with a particular madhhab.
 These four schools recognize each other's validity and they have interacted in legal debate over the centuries.
 Rulings of these schools are followed across the Muslim world without exclusive regional restrictions, but they each came to dominate in different parts of the world.
 For example, the Maliki school is predominant in North and West Africa; the Hanafi school in South and Central Asia; the Shafi'i school in Lower Egypt, East Africa, and Southeast Asia; and the Hanbali school in North and Central Arabia.
 The first centuries of Islam also witnessed a number of short-lived Sunni madhhabs.
 The Zahiri school, which is commonly identified as extinct, continues to exert influence over legal thought.
-The development of Shia legal schools occurred along the lines of theological differences and resulted in formation of the Twelver, Zaidi and Ismaili madhhabs, whose differences from Sunni legal schools are roughly of the same order as the differences among Sunni schools.
-The Ibadi legal school, distinct from Sunni and Shia madhhabs, is predominant in Oman.
+The development of Shia legal schools occurred along the lines of theological differences of Imamate and resulted in formation of the Twelver, Zaidi and Ismaili madhhabs, whose differences from Sunni legal schools are roughly of the same order as the differences among Sunni schools.
+The Ibadi school —a distinct school of jurisprudence that emerged from the Kharijite movement, which began as a radical rebellion against the elitism and rule of lineage (whether the Sunni tradition developing under the Umayyad and Abbasid dynasties rooted in the Quraysh, or the Shi'a tradition centered on the Ahl al-Bayt) (Note: The Ibadis reject the belief that the leader of the Muslim community must be descended from the Quraysh tribe.
+(This differs from the Sunni belief and also the Shia belief which holds that ideally and eventually Muslims will be ruled by the Mahdi, who will be descended from Muhammad's household – Ahl al-Bayt – Muhammad having been a member of the Quraysh tribe.))— is predominant in Oman and distinguishes itself from other schools by advocating for an elective and accountable imamate.